tgthiag/tgthiag/README.md

 ## About Me
 - My name is Thiago Carvalho, and I'm a software developer 👨‍💻
-- At the moment, I'm an developer at Easy-Analytics🌱
+- At the moment, I'm a Full Stack Developer at Zona Azul Brasil🌱
 - I can code in Kotlin/Java, Flutter/Dart, Python, Javascript, HTML & CSS 👀
 - I work on real-world projects, android apps, web & desktop apps, rpa, 4.0 manufacture digital solutions, and I'm always looking for new challenges 🚀